xiepeijie/SwipeAdapterView/README.md

 # SwipeAdapterView

-SwipeAdapterView is a widget that can slide by ViewDragHelper, it is like Tinder APP, swipe left means dislike, swipe right means like. that is optimize and implement based on the [SwipeCardView](https://github.com/xiepeijie/SwipeCardView), slide through ViewDragHelper, solves the problem of slide and click on events in the SwipeCardView conflict, also increased the child view reuse cached, enhance widget performance. you can also see my another project — [SwipeCardView](https://github.com/xiepeijie/SwipeCardView).
+SwipeAdapterView is a widget that can slide by ViewDragHelper, it is like Tinder APP, swipe left means dislike, swipe right means like.
+It is optimize and implement based on the [SwipeCardView](https://github.com/xiepeijie/SwipeCardView), slide through ViewDragHelper, solves the problem of slide and click on events in the SwipeCardView conflict, also increased the child view reuse cached, enhance widget performance.
+You can also see my another project — [SwipeCardView](https://github.com/xiepeijie/SwipeCardView).

 ## Screenshot